 Growing up in Rhode Island, the majority of my childhood summers were spent at the beach.
 I have amazing memories of spending the entire day at the beach.

 We would get there super early in the morning and bring a picnic lunch.
-Sometimes we would run down the road to get clam cakes and chowder for dinner, go for an evening swim, and return home after dark.
+Sometimes we would run down the road to get pizza or clam cakes and chowder for dinner, go for an evening swim, and return home after dark.

 Those were the best days!

 As a teenager, I spent many days at the beach, and they were very lowkey.
 I’d bring a beach chair, beach towel, sunscreen, and book, and that’s it.

 When my husband and first got married, we lived in Florida and had many lowkey day trips to the beach as well.
 We didn’t really prep for them and didn’t bring much at all.